KevinSKCA/Google-Data-Analysis-Certificate/README.md

 This is case study about Bike-shared company.
 I wll practice my skills through the following steps:

   Going through the Ask, Prepare, Process, Analyze, and Share phases of the data analysis process

-Stating a business task clearly
+  1. Stating a business task clearly

-Importing data from a real dataset
+  2. Importing data from a real dataset

-Documenting any data cleaning that you perform on the dataset
+  3. Documenting any data cleaning that you perform on the dataset

-Analyzing the data
+  4. Analyzing the data

-Creating data visualizations from your analysis
+  5. Creating data visualizations from your analysis

-Summarizing key findings from your analysis
+  6.Summarizing key findings from your analysis

-Documenting your conclusions and recommendations
+  7.Documenting your conclusions and recommendations

-Creating and publishing your case study
+  8. Creating and publishing your case study